rameshmangali/RISCV/README.md

 1. Click on the **Power Report** to check the power consumption of both the synthesis and implementation phases.

-You can view the [Power Report](https://github.com/rameshmangali/RISCV/blob/main/Power%20Analysis_synthesis.pdf) for more details.
+You can view the [Power synthesis Report](https://github.com/rameshmangali/RISCV/blob/main/Power%20Analysis_synthesis.pdf) for more details.
+You can view the [Power implementation Report](https://github.com/rameshmangali/RISCV/blob/main/Power%20Analysis_implementation.pdf) for more details.

 ---